 Related: 5 steps to creating your career plan

 One great thing about working with a headhunter is the fact that you don’t always have to be the one to initiate a conversation.
 In fact, it is not out of the ordinary for headhunters to reach out to you even if you don’t necessarily have the intentions to leave an employment in the first place.
 However, that is not to say that you don’t have to do the work either.
 Part of the reason why workers are often approached by headhunters is because they’ve put in the work to get themselves ‘out there’, so to speak.

 First, the basics.
 Start with updating that resume, making sure to include some details about your past projects and accomplishments you made along the way.
 After that is done, make sure to also share it with your network to increase your chances of receiving a referral.

 In our digital age when everything lives on the internet, it is perhaps also a good idea to give our social media accounts a good makeover.
-Uploading a good profile picture and adding your employment history is one thing, but you need to drill deeper and remove any unsavoury content that you may have posted or shared previously.
+Uploading a good profile picture and adding your employment history is one thing.
+Still, it would be best to drill deeper and remove any unsavoury content that you may have posted or shared previously.
 If your work focuses on visual offerings like design, art direction or writing, you could also create a website to highlight your portfolio of past projects.

 Are you ready for your next role?
 Contact us here.